opyate/ye-olde-opyate.github.io/about/resume/index.md

 ## [pollarize.me](http://app.pollarize.me)

-Pollarize is a decision making platform that makes it quicker and easier for you to query your friends across multiple social networks and gather their responses into one concise answer.
-I co-founded pollarize at Startup Weekend London, March 2012, which we won.
-Shortly after, we were accepted into Wayra UK, whom gave us enough money to work on releasing pollarize on iOS and web in December 2012.
+*Pollarize* is a decision-making platform that makes it quicker and easier for you to query your friends across multiple social networks and gather their responses into one concise answer.
+I co-founded *pollarize* at Startup Weekend London, March 2012, which we won.
+Shortly after, we were accepted into Wayra UK, who gave us enough money to work on releasing *pollarize* on iOS and web in December 2012.
 Sadly, we have since run out of cash and have failed to secure more funding.

 [Read more about my work with pollarize.me &rarr;](/about/resume/pollarizeme/)

 ## [Net-A-Porter.com](http://www.net-a-porter.com/)

-I have been working at Net-A-Porter.com for 7 years, and have done everything from implementing our first shared payment service, our first API, our first translations system, and I've also won a hack day with an iOS app.
-I've also led teams on occasion, and have made many friends during my time there.
+I have been working at Net-A-Porter.com for 7 years, and some of my achievements include our first shared payment service, our first API, our first translations system, led teams, and I've also won a hack day with an iOS app.

 [Read more about my work with Net-A-Porter.com &rarr;](/about/resume/netaporter/)